Is that you?

 How often is there a new comic?

-Previous answer: I try to have enough done in advance for a new one to appear daily (at 03:11 Pacific Time, if you're curious - and no,
+Previous answer: I try to have enough done in advance for a new one to appear daily (at 10:11 UTC, if you're curious - and no,

 no reason).
 However, I'm not commited to a schedule.
 This webcomic is Irregular.
 Get it?
 You get what you pay for.